 Before submitting, create a project under the “My Projects” section of your profile titled:

 All materials must be submitted as a single PDF.
-If available, include a pitch deck for your project.
+If submitting all materials in one file is not possible, please submit all documents as one file and your pitch deck as another.
+You may re-upload/update your submissions until the deadline.
 Submissions are evaluated on Concept (what you’re creating and for whom), Budget (the feasibility of your project), and Key Creatives (the team behind it).
+Upload your pitch video as the media for your submission’s project directly in FilmFreeway.
+No submissions will be reviewed until the deadline has passed.

 REQUIRED MATERIALS: